felipegcruz/felipegcruz/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on private projets
+- 🌱 I’m currently learning Python as much as I can...
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I can play guitar with both hands

 <!--
 **felipegcruz/felipegcruz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.